$\ell_1$-Regularized Generalized Least Squares: Discussion

 \section{Discussion}

-This paper provides a detailed study on the properties of a simple regularised GLS procedure for linear regressions with potentially autocorrelated error terms, in a high-dimensional setting.
-We study the case with a Gaussian design and sub-Gaussian errors, where the error process is assumed to be autoregressive in nature.
+This paper provides a detailed study on the properties of a simple regularized GLS procedure for linear regressions with potentially autocorrelated error terms, in a high-dimensional setting.
+We study the case with both sub-Gaussian design and errors, where the error process is assumed to be autoregressive in nature.
 Our contributions are three-fold:

-First, we confirm that in the presence of autocorrelated errors and without the GLS (or FGLS) transformation, the choice of the regularization parameter should be inflated in relation to the degree of persistence in the error terms.
+First, we confirm that in the presence of autocorrelated errors and without the GLS (or FGLS) transformation, the choice of the regularization parameter should be inflated in relation to the degree of persistency of the error terms.
 A quick glance at Corollary \ref{cor:ar_deviation_bound} reveals that for any fixed $p,n$, we have $\lambda\propto(1-\rho^{2})^{-1}$, hence $\lambda\to\infty$ if $|\rho|\to1$.
-Consequently, with regards to estimation consistency, it is evident from Proposition \ref{prop:lasso_ar_error} that the estimator\textquoteright s convergence rate (under the $\ell_{2}$ norm) can slow as the autocorrelation of the error process approaches unity.
-These theoretical results are further fortified by the Monte Carlo simulations exercise in Section 4, specifically in the local-to-unity settings, i.e., $\rho=0.99$.
+Consequently, the LASSO's error rate (under the $\ell_{2}$ norm) can slow as the autocorrelation of the error process approaches unity.
+These theoretical results are further fortified by the Monte Carlo simulations exercise in Section 4, specifically where we study the highly persistent error setting e.g. $\rho=0.99$.

 Second, in the case of the GLS estimator, we show a restricted eigenvalue condition for the transformed design matrix holds in high-probability.
-This result generalizes that found in \cite{Yu2010} to the autocorrelated setting, where our whitening matrix induces such autocorrelation.
-Once this is obtained, we subsequently provide an oracle-inequality for the GLS-LASSO, which holds over a range of supports of bounded size.
+This result generalizes those found in \cite{Yu2010,Rudelson2012} to the autocorrelated setting, where our whitening matrix induces such autocorrelation.
+Once this is obtained, we subsequently provide an oracle-inquality for the GLS-LASSO, which holds over a range of supports of bounded size.
 Crucially, we demonstrate that when whitening is performed in relation to the AR errors, the eigenvalues of the design are still adequately lower-bounded.
 We note that this is in contrast to the re-scaling that the design may undergo with different error assumptions, e.g., as in \cite{Jia2015}---whilst we have shown GLS-LASSO works well with autoregressive errors, it may not generally be optimal to perform the GLS rotation.